sparklingdataocean/gh-pages/_posts/2019-03-16-word2vec2graph2CNN.markdown

 {% endhighlight %}

 <p>
-We tuned the classification model and we've got abound 80% accuracy.
-Potentially this accuracy can be improved using newer versions of Word2Vec model and not as small text documents that we used in our blog.
+We tuned the classification model and we've got about 91% accuracy.
+Potentially this accuracy can be improved using more advanced Word2Vec model.

 </p>